Mobile App Development Company Australia: Cost, Stack & Timeline

 Why Are Australian Mobile Dev Rates Unsustainable for Startups and SMEs?

-A senior React Native developer in Sydney currently bills between AUD $160 and $200 per hour through a mid-tier agency.
-For a moderately complex app with user authentication, a product catalogue, cart and checkout, push notifications, and basic analytics, you are looking at 1,200 to 1,600 hours of work.
-That puts the project cost between AUD $180,000 and $350,000.
+A senior React Native developer in Sydney or Melbourne can be billed at AUD $150 to $200 per hour through an agency.
+For a moderately complex app with user authentication, a product catalogue, cart and checkout, push notifications, admin workflows, and basic analytics, 1,200 to 1,600 delivery hours is a realistic planning range.
+That puts many local quotes in the AUD $180,000 to $320,000 band before ongoing maintenance.

-For a Series A startup, that is painful but survivable.
-For a bootstrapped founder, a family-owned retail business, or a Brisbane SME trying to compete with the big end of town, it is a non-starter.
-And the cost is not just the build: it is the ongoing maintenance, the OS updates, the feature iterations, the support.
-When you are paying AUD $180/hr for change requests on a live app, a single sprint can cost $20,000.
+For a funded startup, that may be painful but possible.
+For a bootstrapped founder, a family-owned retail business, or a Brisbane SME trying to compete with larger incumbents, it can block the project entirely.
+The cost is not just the first build: it is maintenance, OS updates, feature iterations, analytics fixes, security updates, and support after launch.

-The overhead that drives Australian agency rates is structural, not greedy.
-City-centre office leases, superannuation obligations, leave entitlements, insurances, and the competition for the same 187,000 missing engineers all add up.
+The overhead that drives Australian agency rates is structural, not simply margin.
+Local salaries, superannuation, leave, insurance, office costs, management layers, and competition for senior engineers all add up.
 Agencies have to charge what they charge to stay viable.
-But that does not mean Australian businesses have to pay it.
+But that does not mean every Australian business needs every delivery role to sit locally.

 What Do You Actually Get for $150-200/hr at a Sydney or Melbourne Agency?